BonifacioCalindoro/ai-website-builder/README.md

 - 🖱️ Draggable interface
 - ⚡ Fast and responsive
 - 🔒 Multi-user support with session management
-- 💾 Persistent storage using pickle
+- 💾 Persistent storage using pickle with file locking

 ## Prerequisites